kornysietsma/korny-info-blog/source/2020-09-06-introducing-the-polyglot-code-explorer.html.markdown

 #### The problem with the date selector

 The scanner starts with the files currently on your filesystem - and then it works backwards in time through the git logs.
-It doesn't really keep track of the actual state of your system over time, or file renames, or deleted files.
-If you create a file `foo.c`, and do a pile of work on it, and then delete it, the scanner will not show it - there's not really anywhere in the JSON data file to store that data!
-Similarly renames are not handled well - it sees a file rename, but isn't great at tracking what happens to the file before the rename.
+It doesn't really keep track of the actual state of your system over time, ~or file renames,~ or deleted files.
+If you create a file `foo.c`, and do a pile of work on it, and then delete it, the scanner will not show it - there's not really anywhere in the JSON data file to store that data!  ~Similarly renames are not handled well - it sees a file rename, but isn't great at tracking what happens to the file before the rename.
 (This is something I plan to fix, when I can!
-But it's non-trivial - you can't just track file renames by time, you need to track them by branch...)
+But it's non-trivial - you can't just track file renames by time, you need to track them by branch...)~

+(**Update** as of scanner version 0.2.0, it does now follow renames and respect deletes.
+You still can't see any files that are not in the current HEAD revision when you scan!
+But if you rename `foo.c` to `bar.c` it will show all changes to `foo.c` when you look at `bar.c`.
+This is most important if you move directories around - I've had to rename `src/hierachy` to `src/hierarchy` in the past!)

 So moving the date selector is handy for limiting some kinds of information, and getting some views of the past - but it's not actually a window into the past state of the project.